ehnat/wiremock-petclinic-tests/README.md

 ## Wiremock-petclinic-tests

-The projects contains a few tests which use mocked api.
+The project contains a few tests which use mocked api.
 Api calls are mocked by using Wiremock.

 ### Technical description